MarcusJohnson91/FoundationIO/README.md

 * LocalizationIO: Localization, like how to format numbers for each culture.
 * LogIO: Generic logging functionality.
 * StringIO: Generic Unicode handling facilities, number to string and vice versa conversions.
-* SyntaxIO: XML parsing, work in progress.
+* ExtensibleIO: XML pull parser, work in progress.

 # TODO:
 * StringIO: